herulume/MindPalace/books/Thinking_with_Types.md

 # The Curry-Howard Isomorphism

-The Curry-Howard isomorphism loosely states that every statement in logic is equivalent to some computer program and vice-versa.
+The Curry-Howard isomorphism loosely states that types correspond to theorems and its values correspond to proofs of that theorem.

 Algebra | Logic | Types
 ------- | ----- | ------